-Caregivers of seniors with dementia are often concerned about a loved one getting lost while wandering - especially if they are driving with dementia.
+Caregivers of seniors with dementia are often concerned about a loved one wandering or getting lost, especially if they are driving with dementia.
 There are many ways to combat this.
-One way is through a Silver Alert program, which (as defined on Wikipedia) "is a public notification system in the United States to broadcast information about missing persons – especially seniors with Alzheimer's Disease, dementia, or other mental disabilities – in order to aid in their return."
+One way is through a Silver Alert program, which is a public notification system in the United States to broadcast information about missing persons – especially seniors with Alzheimer's Disease, dementia, or other mental disabilities – in order to aid in their return.

 Silver Alert and similar programs vary greatly by state.
 The way the Silver Alert program works in my local area is as follows:

-The caregiver will contact the local police department and fill out a form identifying the senior, giving a physical description, as well as any medical information you wish to disclose.
+The caregiver will preemptively enroll their loved one by contacting the local police department and filling out a form identifying the senior and giving a physical description, as well as any medical information you wish to disclose.

 Check with your local Police Department for more information.